 WEST CHESTER, PENNSYLVANIA, U.S.A., 1989 JUL 28

 Alpha test versions of Workbench v1.4, the operating system for the Commodore Amiga, have begun shipping in the U.S. As with all alpha-test versions, specifications are subject to change, but the new Amiga operating system has been dramatically redesigned to allow true multitasking, as well as the ability to view all filetypes, not just those with .info suffixes.
 Also included is virtual memory support, a feature often seen on the Apple Macintosh.
 Thus, if you attempt to run a package that needs more memory than is on your Amiga, Workbench v1.4 will start saving the unused areas of memory to disk.
 When the areas of memory are required again, Workbench v1.4 saves the current memory segments, loading the old memory back in.
-Other features of v1.4 of the Amiga operating system include extended font support, including scalable and outline fonts and colour fonts.
+Other features of v1.4 of the Amiga operating system include extended font support, including scalable, outline, and colour fonts.
 Don't hold your breath on Workbench v1.4, however, as sources close to Commodore UK suggest that a production shipment of Workbench is not due for another six months.

 - Commodore Developer Conference notes read as follows: